Chrysler 200: Second generation (2015)

-Becoming available in mid-2014 as an early 2015 Model Year vehicle, the second generation debuted at the 2014 North American International Auto Show in Detroit, Michigan, and became available in dealership showrooms shortly after.
+Becoming available in mid-2014 as an early 2015 model year vehicle, the second generation debuted at the 2014 North American International Auto Show in Detroit, Michigan, and became available in dealership showrooms shortly after.

-The second-generation 200 also had the best V6 horsepower the lowest drag-coefficient (0.27), and was the first car in its segment to have a dial-based gear shift.
+The second-generation 200 also had the best V6 horsepower, the lowest drag-coefficient (0.27), and was the first car in its segment to have a dial-based gear shift.

 The second generation is only offered in sedan form.
 Chrysler noted the declining demand for convertibles, and high costs to create a convertible version using the all-new platforms, as reasons for not offering a convertible version.

 Models

 At its launch, the 200 was available in base LX, Limited, sporty 200S, and top-of-the-range 200C trim levels.
 Midway through the 2016 model year, new Touring, Limited Platinum, and 200C Platinum trims were added in place of the previous Limited and 200C.

 Production

 The 200 continued in production at Sterling Heights Assembly with the plant's paint shop received upgrades to facilitate production.
 2015 Chrysler 200 production assembly began in May 2014, a month prior to going on sale.
-The vehicle had a base price of $21,700 excluding a $995 destination charge.

 The 200 is equipped with either a 2.4 L TigerShark producing 184 hp and 173 lbft of torque or 3.6 L Pentastar engine producing 295 hp and 262 lbft, both matched to a 9-speed automatic transmission.
 An all wheel drive system is available with the 3.6 L engine, including a fully disconnecting rear drive axle to improve fuel efficiency.
 The system detects adverse road conditions and engages, sending power to all 4 wheels.
 The system disengages when increased traction is no longer needed.
 The 200 would also offer a stop/start system to aid fuel efficiency with the 2.4 L TigerShark engine.

 Production of the Chrysler 200 ended on December 2, 2016 at Sterling Heights Assembly.
 Chrysler restructured the 200's final model lineup to add new models and packages with fewer options for 2017.
 The new models debuted midyear 2016 as 2016.5 models.
 The new models included Touring, Limited Platinum, 200S Alloy Edition, and 200C Platinum, which replaced the Limited (Touring) and 200C (200C Platinum) models respectively.
 The 2017 model year production run was exactly four months, with enough dealer supply to last through midyear 2017.